-The raptor strike avoidance program is just one of many programs at Sea-Tac that helps reduce or eliminate the features that draw wildlife to the airport, protecting both passengers and wildlife.
+The raptor strike avoidance program is just one of many programs at SEA that helps reduce or eliminate the features that draw wildlife to the airport, protecting both passengers and wildlife.

-Click the above to view KING5 video about how Sea-Tac works to keep birds
+Wildlife Biologist Steve Osmek holds a hawk removed from a trap at SEA.
+Click the above to view KING5 video about how SEA works to keep birds away from planes.

 How are raptors trapped?

 Responders remove the captured raptor by hand to avoid harming the bird.
 Once in hand, raptors are carefully hooded, placed in a kennel, and tagged for tracking and to prepare for release about 70 miles north of the Airport in Skagit County.
 Birds are then released to suitable forests and agricultural locations.
-Thesurvival rate of young raptors at Sea-Tac is increased due to an abundance of food.
+The survival rate of young raptors at SEA is increased due to an abundance of food.

-As of Sept.
-2014, more than 650 raptors had been successfully relocated with the return to Sea-Tac Airport near zero since the start of the program.
+As of January 2020, more than 900 raptors had been successfully relocated with the return rate to SEA Airport near zero since the start of the program.